hashicorp/terraform-website/content/source/docs/enterprise/before-installing/network-requirements.html.md

 ## Other Configuration

 1. If a firewall is configured on the instance, be sure that traffic can flow out of the `docker0` interface to the instance's primary address.
-For example:
    *  To do this with UFW run: `ufw allow in on docker0`.
    *  To do this with firewalld run: